 Helping Tennessee Victims of Sports-Related Brain Injuries

-Protecting clients when they need us most, from offices in Nashville, Hendersonville and Knoxville
+Protecting clients when they need us most, from offices in Nashville, Hendersonville, and Clarksville

-Sporting activities can play a significant role in a child’s growth and development.
-Playing sports gives a child the chance to learn how to work together as a team, the chance to excel in a fun activity, and the ability to lose with dignity while learning valuable life lessons.
-Sports are also a lot of fun and great way for kids and adults to get exercise whether they play outdoors or indoors.
+Sports and other activities can play a significant role in a child’s growth and development.
+Playing sports gives a child the chance to learn how to work together with others as a team, the chance to excel in a fun activity, and the ability to lose with dignity while learning valuable life lessons.
+Sports are also a lot of fun and a great way for kids and adults to get exercise, whether they play outdoors or indoors.

 What you should know about sports injuries and the brain

-While football is having its day in the sun, other sports put your child at risk of a serious brain injury as well.
+While most people think of football in relation to sports-related brain injuries, other sports put your child at risk of a serious brain injury as well.
 Some of the more dangerous sports include:

 - Mixed martial arts